Syndicalism is a political

 organizational basis for the direction and administration of the means of production on

 collective and co-operative principles.
+The resulting power structure under syndicalism

-directed by the workers involved within it.
+the workers involved within it.

 THE SYNDICALIST REVOLT

 Russell, Bertrand, F.R.S. .
-Proposed Roads to Freedom: Socialism, Anarchism and
+Proposed Roads to Freedom: Socialism,

 Syndicalism arose in France as a revolt against political Socialism, and in order to